 - One of the most common chronic childhood illnesses in developed nations

-- Most common in people under the age of 30, but can occur at any age
+- Most common in people under 30, but can occur at any age

-- Sometimes called insulin dependent diabetes mellitus, however this term is no longer in use.
+- Sometimes called juvenile diabetes or insulin-dependent diabetes mellitus, although these terms are no longer in common use.

 Type 2 diabetes